- Home

 - Sleeping in the library is prohibited.

-- Smoking and use of all tobacco products is prohibited.
+- Smoking and use of all tobacco products, as well as vaping, is prohibited.

 - Soliciting is prohibited.